 Preparing the Salmon

 You should also take care to ensure that the piece of salmon you have will fit in to your smoker.
-In this instance, the whole fillet was just shy of twenty inches in length and weighed three and a half pounds.
-It was therefore slightly too long for the smoker.
+In this instance, the whole fillet was just shy of 20 inches in length and weighed three and a half pounds.
+It was, therefore, slightly too long for the smoker.
 Instead of just trimming a little bit off, a third of the fillet was cut away at the tail (narrow) end and used for an alternative purpose.
 This still provided enough smoked salmon for four generous or six decent portions.

 Brining the Salmon

 It is necessary to season the salmon before it is smoked.
 There are some who do this simply by rubbing salt and other seasoning ingredients in to the flesh of the salmon but soaking it in a brining solution gives the seasoning a much more even distribution.
-There are any number of brine recipes which you can find from books or from Google but why not experiment to find the one you prefer?
-The brining solution recipe featured here is one which came about simply through experimentation.
+There are any number of brine recipes that you can find from books or from Google, but why not experiment to find the one you prefer?
+The brining solution recipe featured here is one that came about simply through experimentation.

-3 pints of cold water (UK measurement, 3 pints = 60 fl oz)
+- 3 pints of cold water (UK measurement, 3 pints = 60 fluid ounces)